 Kahn was a leader in his profession, a frequent lecturer, founding craftsman of the Detroit Society of Arts and Crafts in 1906, and a member of the Detroit Arts Commission created in 1918.
 He married Ernestine Krolik in 1896, and they had four children together.

-By 1937, Albert Kahn Associates was responsible for nearly 20% of all the architect-designed factories in the U.S. In total, Kahn received over 1,000 commissions from Henry Ford and hundreds more from other automakers like Chrysler.
-Kahn even designed over 500 automotive plants in the Soviet Union.
-His last building was the Willow Run Bomber Plant in Ypsilanti, Michigan, where Ford Motor Company mass-produced the B-24 Liberator bombers.
-Today, over 60 Albert Kahn buildings are listed on the National Register of Historic Places.
+In 1937, Albert Kahn Associates was responsible for nearly 20 percent of all the architect-designed factories in the U.S. In total, Kahn received over 1,000 commissions from Henry Ford and hundreds more from other automakers.
+His final project was the Willow Run Bomber Plant in Ypsilanti, MI, where Ford Motor Company mass-produced the B-24 Liberator bomber planes during WWII.
+More than 60 Albert Kahn buildings have been listed on the National Register of Historic Places.